LeeHunter/Anki-slicer/README.md

 🛠 Tip

 Before using Anki-Slicer you might want to edit your translation SRT before loading:
 For example you can use AI to add explanations, grammar notes, transliterations etc.
 This text appears on the answer side of the Anki card.
-Note that Anki uses HTML for formatting.
+Note that Anki uses HTML formatting.

-🤝 Contributing
+## 🤝 Contributing

 Contributions are welcome!
 Ideas, bug reports, feature requests → open an Issue.
 Pull requests are encouraged — new features (UI tweaks, extra export formats, etc.) are fair game.

-⚖️ License
+## ⚖️ License

 This project is licensed under the MIT License — see LICENSE for details.

-🧪 Status
+## 🧪 Status

 Currently tested only on macOS.
 Windows/Linux should work but are not yet validated.
 Feedback and testing reports are welcome!